d3x0r/STFRPhysics/QuantizedProbability.md

 Percentage error is equivalent.
 Which can also be the percentage of occurance, or rate of occurance even, since probability over time is the same as number of events over time.

+The interpretations and implementations of 'Relative Change' do differ. no absolute value required - negative numbers give you down-down as `-` and up-up as `+`.

+The full expression is a multipart equation though, as the inflection of the curve changes at 0.

 ## ...